The Tour de Cowra is a festival of cycling over the Easter long weekend. Bike North’s Tour de Cowra is a festival

 The real treat of the Tour de Cowra is to discover the towns that are out of the way and off the highways.
 Return for further visits later in the day or as required.

-You’ll find other great rides, like the Tour de Cowra, in our ride calendar.
+You’ll find other cycling events, like the Tour de Cowra, in our online Cycling Event Calendar.